pariza30/Sampling/README.md

 4. **ADASYN**
 5. **SMOTE + Tomek Links**

-These techniques were selected from the imbalance handling strategies reference link provided in the assignment (https://www.analyticsvidhya.com/blog/2020/07/10-techniques-to-deal-with-class-imbalance-in-machine-learning/?).
+These techniques were selected from the imbalance handling strategies reference link provided in the assignment. https://www.analyticsvidhya.com/blog/2020/07/10-techniques-to-deal-with-class-imbalance-in-machine-learning/?

 ---